jquery-validation/validation-content/pages/reference.md

 By default, the form submission is prevented when the form is invalid, and submitted as normal when it is valid.
 You can also handle the submission manually (option `submitHandler`).

 ## Skipping validation on submit
-To skip validation while still using a submit-button, add the attribte "formnovalidate" to that input:
+To skip validation while still using a submit-button, add the attribute "formnovalidate" to that input:

 ```html
  <input type="submit" name="go" value="Submit">